 CPU Virtualization

-A common question is Does a VM have its own CPU?
-The short answer is no. The hypervisor takes the physical CPU and divides it into virtual units called vCPUs.
+The hypervisor takes the physical CPU and divides it into virtual units called vCPUs.
 These vCPUs are scheduled on physical cores as needed, creating the impression that each VM has full processing power.
+That's why a VM can feel fast one minute and sluggish the next on an overloaded host — CPU ready time is one of the classic warning signs.

 RAM Virtualization